|Telephone:||+44 (0) 1224 262711|

 - Member ACM, IEEE

 - Blessing Mbipom, Stewart Massie and Susan Craw (2018).
+An e-Learning Recommender that Helps Learners Find the Right Materials.
 In Proceedings of the 8th Symposium on Educational Advances in Artificial Intelligence (EAAI), New Orleans, LA.
 AAAI Press.
 PDF.

 - Susan Craw.
 Case-based reasoning (2017).
 In Claude Sammut and Geoffrey Webb, editors, Encyclopedia of Machine Learning and Data Maining, pages 180–188.
 Springer, US. http://dx.doi.org/10.1007/978-1-4899-7687-1_34 Invited Chapter.